Developing Software Together

 • How to work git in the context of writing R code

-• How to colaborate with others
+• How to collaborate with others

 Do you have something like this in your computer?